 In Spanish legal practice the acquisition process usually begins with the negotiation and signing of a letter of intent.
-The Spanish term carta de intenciones arose from the introduction to the Spanish legal system of a foreign legal concept: it is a translation of letter of intent, also known as memorandum of understanding, agreement in principle or heads of agreement.
+The Spanish term "carta de intenciones" arose from the introduction to the Spanish legal system of a foreign legal concept and is a translation of the expression "Letter of Intent", also known as "Memorandum of Understanding", "Agreement in Principle" or "Heads of Agreement".
 There are no provisions on this concept in either the Spanish Civil Code or in the Spanish Commercial Code.

-The aim of these documents is both to: (1) define and set out for evidence purposes the parties' steps and their sought intention regarding the potential conclusion of a legal transaction, and (2) define the transactional intent, which is neither contractual nor binding for the parties with respect to a future agreement.
+The aim of these documents is both to: (i) define and set out for evidence purposes the parties' steps and their sought intention regarding the potential conclusion of a legal transaction, and (ii) define the transactional intent, which is neither contractual nor binding for the parties with respect to a future agreement.

 This document does not bring any real value to the negotiation; it has more of a practical value for evidence purposes.
-Even if there is no letter of intent, the parties have the obligation to negotiate in conformity with fair and honest conduct, and to act with loyalty - in other words, under the principle of good faith that prevails in Spanish law.
+Even if there is no letter of intent, the parties have the obligation to negotiate in conformity with fair and honest conduct, and to act with loyalty, or in other words under the principle of good faith that prevails in Spanish law.
 Despite this duty, in complex transactions involving economic expenses and the disclosure of confidential information, it is sometimes hard to know what the other party is seeking, and therefore without a given amount of certainty the parties will not embark on these projects.
 The letter of intent attempts to provide that certainty by having the parties state the transaction they seek to make and the terms and conditions for that transaction.

-Paradoxically, although the letter of intent seeks to give certainty to the negotiation, a badly worded letter of intent can create the opposite legal effect to that intended.
-If the parties provide too much detail of their steps or if they fail to make it clear that their intention is to ascertain, study and negotiate without seeking to bind themselves to the intended transaction, they run the risk that the letter of intent will be binding.
-The Spanish Civil Code provides that, if the terms of the agreement are clear and leave no doubt as to the intention of the contracting parties, the manner in which the transaction is characterised will not matter.
+Paradoxically, although the letter of intent seeks to give certainty to the negotiation, a badly-worded letter of intent can create the opposite legal effect to that intended.
+If the parties provide too much detail of their steps or if they fail to make it clear that their intention is to ascertain, study and negotiate, without seeking to bind themselves to the intended transaction, they run the risk that the letter of intent will be binding.
+The Spanish Civil Code provides that if the terms of the agreement are clear and leave no doubt as to the intention of the contracting parties, the manner in which the transaction is characterized will not matter.
 If it contains fully determined elements and the negotiations are at a very advanced stage, it could be construed that the parties' intention was to draw up a binding agreement even though it was given another name.
-In that case, the parties will be obligated and, instead of a declaratory document, have a binding document.
+In that case the parties will be obligated and, instead of a declaratory document, we will have a binding document.